reearth/docs.reearth.io/developer-guide/plugin/introduction.md

 ![block](./img/block.png)

-# Where do we start?
+# Where do I start?

-Proceed to [Prerequisites](./prerequisites) to find out what you need to do to develop a plugin.
+Proceed to [Prerequisites](./prerequisites) to find out what you need to do to get started developing a plugin.

+And also to check our new [Plugin Editor](./plugin-editor.md).